cjack123/inSight/README.md

 # inSight
-A website that keep track of gift card balances.
+A website that tracks gift card balances.